 The success of this organization continues to be a direct result of private donations that allow us to offer quality outdoor education at a reasonable cost.
-As gas prices and insurance costs continue to increase, our fundraising becomes even more critical.
+As costs continue to increase, our fundraising becomes even more critical.
 We have increased our visibility within our community through fundraising events and community outreach.
 Our presence in the world of social media continues to grow.

-As we look back and see how far we have come since we started in 1996, it’s hard to believe that so much time has passed!
-Total participation in our camps has grown from 47 children in 1996 to over 1000 children plus about 50 staff including Counselors In Training and Junior Counselors in 2016.
-We continue having a very high rate of returning children, many have attended at least one session each summer since 1996 until they “age out” and join our staff!
-We had our first “second generation campers!”
-We also continue to get new participants involved as our reputation for excellence spreads and our ability to provide scholarship assistance grows.
+As we look back and see how far we have come since we started in 1996, it’s hard to believe that so much time has passed.
+Total participation in our camps has grown from 47 children in 1996 to over 1000 children plus about 70 staff including Counselors In Training and Junior Counselors in 2022.
+We continue having a very high rate of returning children, many have attended at least one session each summer since 1996 until they “age out” and join our staff.
+We have also had our first “second generation campers.”
+We continue to get new participants involved as our reputation for excellence spreads, our capacity to offer more programs increases, and our ability to provide scholarship assistance grows.

 In 1996, we were able to offer only four scholarships.
-Since the creation of the Keri and Amy Wiard and John Ramming Memorial Scholarship Program in 1997, we have offered financial assistance to more youth each year.
-We continue exceeding our goal of offering 30% of the participants some form of scholarship assistance!
+Since the creation of the Keri and Amy Wiard and John Ramming Memorial Scholarship Program in 1997, we have offered financial assistance to more children each year.
+We continue exceeding our goal of offering 30% of the participants some form of scholarship assistance.
 Since 2014, over 40% of our participants received scholarships.

-In 2004 we were awarded a large grant from CIBC World Markets.
+In 2004 we were awarded a grant from CIBC World Markets.
 This money continues to grow and has allowed us to make large purchases such as vehicles.
-We have been fortunate to have some donors who have stepped up and allowed us to continue to grow.
-We now own four 15-passenger vans, one enclosed trailer and one open bicycle trailer.
+We have been fortunate to have incredibly generous donors who have stepped up and allowed us to continue to grow.
+We now own four 15-passenger vans, one enclosed trailer and two open bicycle trailers.

 In the summer of 2000, we were awarded a $5000. grant from REI for the purchasing camping and backpacking gear.
-Thanks to the generosity of REI, we now have enough tents, sleeping bags, backpacks, etc. to outfit the youth who sign up for our overnight experiences.
+Thanks to the generosity of REI starting the ball rolling, we now have enough tents, sleeping bags, backpacks, etc. to outfit the youth who sign up for our overnight experiences.

 For four years (2000 – 2003), we were selected as one of the organizations eligible to participate in the Tango in Taos fund raising event.
 This was a vehicle of the Taos Community Foundation that enabled certain contributions to the Field Institute of Taos to be matched by the TCF.

-In recent years we have received several small grants from various local sources as well as a recurring large grant from an anonymous donor.
-These grants, in addition to many private donations, allow us to keep operating and expanding in the face of today’s expenses.
+In recent years we have received several small grants from various foundation as well as a recurring large grant from an anonymous donor.
+These grants, in addition to many, many private contributions, allow us to keep operating and expanding in the face of today’s expenses.
 Our staff has grown in numbers and in depth, we offer a wide variety of programming in spring, summer and fall, and our infrastructure is extensive and stable.

-Our fund raising efforts increase each year.
-Events include our July 4th Rubber Duck Race, our Youth Nature Photo Exhibit and Raffle, the Festival of Trees, the New Belgium Scavenger Hunt, the Taos Bike Swap, and Ride the Rift.
+Our fundraising efforts increase each year.
+Events include our July 4th Rubber Duck Race, our Youth Nature Photo Exhibit and Raffle, the New Belgium Scavenger Hunt, the Taos Bike Swap, and Ride the Rift.
 The money we raise helps us continue to increase the number of available scholarships.
 It also enables us to purchase much needed equipment (including books and field supplies) and covers the high costs of providing safe daily transportation for the children.